rancher/rancher-docs/versioned_docs/version-2.7/reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters.md

 An authorized cluster endpoint (ACE) allows users to connect to the Kubernetes API server of a downstream cluster without having to route their requests through the Rancher authentication proxy.

-> ACE is only avilable on Kubernetes clusters launched by Rancher, where Rancher used RKE, RKE2, or K3s to provision the cluster.
+> ACE is only available on Kubernetes clusters launched by Rancher, where Rancher used RKE, RKE2, or K3s to provision the cluster.
 It's not available for clusters in a hosted Kubernetes provider, such as Amazon's EKS.

 There are two main reasons why a user might need the authorized cluster endpoint: